 7 Key Social Media Trends for 2020

 Social media has transformed the way society works.
 It has had an immense impact on the way we interact with other individuals and brands, and how we search for and consume information.
 Social media has also had a significant effect on our behaviors and decision-making processes.
-It continues to shape politics, commerce, education, careers, culture, and more, in ways which will change the world.
+It continues to shape politics, commerce, education, careers, culture, and more, in ways that will change the world.

 The speed of change in social media is revolutionizing the way we advertise, publish, purchase, and socialize.
 Now, it's hard to even imagine a world without social media.
 The past year saw some major changes in social media.
 But what's in store for social media in 2019 and the years to come?